luigiquiros/inventa/README.md

 - the output `canopus_npc_summary.tsv` corresponds to the file nedded for running Inventa

+- given that the Lotus Dabase (https://lotus.naturalproducts.net/) uses the NPClassifyre ontology and Sirius uses the Classifyre ontology, performing this step is absolutley necesary for a proper comparison of the propsed chemical classes.

 #### sirius_annotations_filename:

-- `sirius_annotations_filename`: Sirius annotations output format.
+`sirius_annotations_filename`: Sirius annotations output format.
 Containing Zodiac and Cosmic results.

 #### Other tables:

-- `clusterinfosummary`: GNPS format as downloaded from the job.
+`clusterinfosummary`: GNPS format as downloaded from the job.
-- `reponderation_results_filename` : format from TimaR (https://taxonomicallyinformedannotation.github.io/tima-r/).
+`reponderation_results_filename` : format from TimaR (https://taxonomicallyinformedannotation.github.io/tima-r/).
-- `vectorized_data_filename`: MEMO package format (https://github.com/mandelbrot-project/memo).
+`vectorized_data_filename`: MEMO package format (https://github.com/mandelbrot-project/memo).

 [Examples of all these input could be found in `/format_examples`]